MicroEJ/docs/VEEPortingGuide/systemView.rst

 The :ref:`MicroEJ Core Engine <core_engine>` task is the native OS task that executes the Core Engine internals & the Application threads.
 The provided SystemView configuration replaces (splits) the execution segments of this OS task with (into) the different components that are actually executed.
-This simplifies profiling analysis by exposing the execution segments of the Scheduler, Garbage Collector & the different Application threads (with their names, see section below) directly into SystemView's timeline, along with the other native OS tasks.
+This simplifies profiling analysis by exposing the execution segments of the Scheduler, Garbage Collector & the different Application threads (with their names, see the section below) directly into SystemView's timeline, along with the other native OS tasks.

 OS Tasks and Java Threads Names
 -------------------------------